nimdone/nimdone-88471/src/pages/pricing.md

 no_index: false
 sections:
   - section_id: pricing
-    title: Pricing
+    title: Pricing Plans
-    subtitle: "You have a free 7 day period, your card will not be charged until the trial ends."
+    subtitle: "You will have a free 7 day period, your card will not be charged until the trial ends.
+Cancel anytime."
     yearly_saving:
       title: _save 30% yearly!_
       image: images/right-arrow.webp